mesarcik/NLN/README.md

 # `NLN`: Nearest-Latent-Neighbours
-A repository containing the implementation of the paper entitled "Nearest Neighbours Improves Multi-class Novelty Detection of Autoencoders"
+A repository containing the implementation of the paper entitled "Nearest Neighbours Improves Novelty Detection of Autoencoders"

 ## Installation
 Install conda environment by: